-The Egyptian visa on arrival is available at several airports and other entry points throughout the country, with the Egypt visa on arrival at Cairo Airport and the Egypt visa at Hurghada Airport being two of the most popular options.
+The Egyptian visa on arrival is available at several airports and other entry points throughout the country, with the Egypt visa on arrival at Cairo Airport and the visa on arrival at Hurghada Airport being two of the most popular options.

 Once granted, the visa on arrival will allow international travelers to stay in Egypt for up to 30 days.
 The visa on arrival is also a single-entry visa.

 - Hurghada International Airport, Hurghada

 - Sharm El Sheikh International Airport